utexas-bwi/bwi-docker/README.md

 # Getting Started

-**Note that if your BWIbot already has this package installed, you can start from "Setup".**
+**Note that if you are working on a lab BWIbot the requirements are already met.**

 ## Requirements